dlr-3/rockpro64/README.md

 # rockpro64
-pine rockpro64 SBC stuff and things
+pine rockpro64 fan control script and systemd configuration fanspeed script:

-fanspeed script:

 make sure the script fanspeed.sh is executable. run it with sudo like so: